igreat/log-viewer/README.md

 However, on macOS, if the user decides to enable offline AI, then there's also `llama-cpp-python==0.3.4`.

-Once again the dependencies are all open source and match our license.
+The dependencies are all open source and match our license.